Majors & Minors

 Electrical & Computer Engineering

-Integrate knowledge of modern computer systems and electronics with design skills to create new devices and software.
+Integrate computing and electronic knowledge with design skill to create new devices and software.

 Study Areas Include